Copyright 1999 Dave W. (Click for Legal Info)

 No long-term studies have been done into the questions of anthralin's effects on pregnancy.
 A similar lack of studies exists regarding human skin tumors, although none have yet been reported (studies in mice have shown an increase in skin cancer when anthralin was applied, but it's not known whether the results of those tests can be treated equally for human skin).

-Please note that while the information here is, technically, unreviewed (to my own standards), none of the links below make any bizarre claims about this drug, really.
-Obviously, talk things over with your doctor, but I consider all the links below to be 'safe'.
+Please note that while the information here is, technically, unreviewed (to my own standards), none of the authors at the links here make any bizarre claims about this drug, really.
+Obviously, talk things over with your doctor, but I consider all the links here to be “safe.”

 General Medical Information